-You may need to view how the Containers consume resources of the hosting physical server.
-This functionality allows you to avoid the Parallels Virtuozzo Containers physical server overcommitment and the consequent Containers operation impairments.
-Under the Resource Consumers subtab, which can be accessed by selecting a Parallels Virtuozzo Containers physical server, going to the Resources tab and clicking Resource Consumers, you can keep the resource usage on the corresponding server in check.
+You may need to view how the virtual environments consume resources of the hosting physical server.
+This functionality allows you to avoid the Parallels Server Bare Metal physical server overcommitment and the consequent virtual environments operation impairments.

+To access the functionality, go to Top > physical server > Resources tab > Resource Consumers subtab.
+Here you can keep the resource usage on the corresponding server in check.